What is a USB Type-B cable and what is it for?

 Size, mostly.
 The Type-B connector is large compared to, for example, USB Type-C, which you’ll more often see on devices today.

 You’ll ordinarily discover USB Type-B ports on bigger gadgets your interface to your computers, such as printers and scanners.
 You might too have outside capacity gadgets or drives that utilize them.

 Most USB Type-B connectors are at one end of a USB Type-B to USB Type-A cable.
-You plug the Type-B connector into the printer, scanner or other device and the Type-A connector to the standard USB port on your computer.
+You plug the Type-B connector into the printer, scanner, or other device and the Type-A connector into the standard USB port on your computer.

 CAN I PLAY VIDEO THROUGH USB TYPE-B?